vargo-james/make-anything/README.md

 If you would like to make sure that the Makefile is finding all the sources you want, you can print a list with

     $ make sources

-source_dirs:
+*source_dirs*:
 All source files in these directories and all subdirectories will be found.
 You can exclude some of those by using the other variables.
 If this varialble is set to nothing, then the makefile will use the project directory.